freedomofpress/encryption-works/encryption_works.md

 Edward Snowden’s NSA revelations have caused a sea change in how the world’s citizens perceive their privacy and security online.
 News reports have shown the US spy agency and its global partners [have vacuumed up the metadata](http://www.theguardian.com/world/2013/jun/06/nsa-phone-records-verizon-court-order) of all Americans’ phone calls en masse, [scanned large portions](http://www.nytimes.com/2015/08/16/us/politics/att-helped-nsa-spy-on-an-array-of-internet-traffic.html) of the world’s emails, [tracked the locations](https://www.washingtonpost.com/world/national-security/nsa-tracking-cellphone-locations-worldwide-snowden-documents-show/2013/12/04/5492873a-5cf2-11e3-bc56-c6ca94801fac_story.html) of hundreds of millions of people at a time, and recorded the phone calls of entire countries.

 Journalists or ordinary citizens who have no prior technical skills may feel helpless when it comes to protecting themselves.
-But just as technology has enabled government surveillance—not just from the US, but also in Russia, China and beyond—it can also provide a shield to safeguard your communications more comprehensively than any other time in history.
+But just as technology has enabled government surveillance—not just from the US, but also in Russia, China and beyond—it can also provide a shield to safeguard your communications more comprehensively than at any other time in history.

 As Edward Snowden [famously said](http://www.theguardian.com/world/2013/jun/17/edward-snowden-nsa-files-whistleblower) shortly after he went public with his disclosures in June 2013: